awkena/qrlabelr/README.md

 The first option involves the use of customizable functions to create rectangular field plot labels or any rectangular general-purpose labels embossed with QR codes.
 This option is for users who find working in R comfortable.

-The package also provides a helper function to access a user-friendly Shiny app (EasyPlotLabelR) for non-R users who may find working in R not so comfortable.
-This option allows users to run the Shiny app using their computer as host without the need for internet.
+The package also provides a helper function to access a user-friendly shiny app ('EasyQrlabelr') for non-R users who may find working in R not so comfortable.
+This option allows users to run the 'shiny' app using their computer as host without the need for internet.

-**Both the customizable functions and Shiny app were created to deliver the exact same features, so it all boils down to a user's preference.**
+**Both the customizable functions and 'shiny' app were created to deliver the exact same features, so it all boils down to a user's preference.**

 ## Label content